Kate Beckinsale Sizzles In Tight Silver Corset On Instagram

 “Gorgeous as always,” commented a third.

-The Underworld star was recently linked to comedian Pete Davidson though, as The Inquisitr previously noted, the pair reportedly split last month after a hot-and-heavy start to their romance — which raised some eyebrows due to the pair’s 20-year age difference.
+The Underworld star was recently linked to comedian Pete Davidson.
+However, as The Inquisitr previously noted, the pair reportedly split last month after a hot-and-heavy start to their romance — which raised some eyebrows due to the pair’s 20-year age difference.

 “Even though Kate has been in Hollywood for a long time, she struggled with the attention on her relationship with Pete.
 He lives life with his heart on his sleeve,” a source explained to Page Six of the breakup.